celery/celery/docs/userguide/canvas.rst

     4

-The linked task will be applied with the result of its parent task as the first argument, which in the above case will result in ``mul(4, 16)`` since the result is 4.
+The linked task will be applied with the result of its parent task as the first argument.
+In the above case where the result was 4, this will result in ``mul(4, 16)``.

 The results will keep track of any subtasks called by the original task, and this can be accessed from the result instance: